lmoravek83/monitorui/readme.md

 1. Download and install Python version 3.8x - 3.10.x from [https://www.python.org](https://www.python.org) which fits to your Windows version.
 During the installation do not forget to **"check"** on first screen **"Add python.exe to PATH"**.
 If you missed it, do not worry, just uninstall and install Python 3 again and check the "add path".
 By end of installation process select **Disable path length limit**.

     * Why Python 3.8.x - 3.10.x? it is because compatibility of Oracle (cx_oracle).
-If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".
+If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt"

 2. Restart machine (PC, Server etc ..), to activate the PATH Variable